softspring/symfonic-docs/getting-started/install-new-symfony-project.md

-# Install SfsBuilder in a new Symfony project
+# Install Symfonic in a new Symfony project

 ## Create a new symfony project {#create-new-symfony-project}

-SfsBuilder is a Symfony project, so first of all we need to create a new Symfony project.
+Symfonic is a Symfony project, so first of all we need to create a new Symfony project.
 You can create a new Symfony project using the Symfony CLI or Composer as shown in the official <a href="https://symfony.com/doc/current/setup.html">Symfony documentation</a>.

 Let's create a new Symfony project using the Symfony CLI: